 As part of our undergraduate programmes you will undertake a placement in an educational setting at every year of your degree providing real experience to increase your knowledge and skills for future employment.

-Our courses enable you to learn through a combination of teaching, group debate and discussion, practical experience and independent research.
+Our education degree courses enable you to learn through a combination of teaching, group debate and discussion, practical experience and independent research.